cukurovaai/cukurovaai.github.io/_i18n/en/_news/announcement_20240228.md

-Our project titled 'Large Language Model-Enhanced Visual Simultaneous Localization and Mapping for Robot Task and Motion Planning' has been awarded support by TÜBİTAK. :robot:
+Our project titled 'Large Language Model-Enhanced Visual Simultaneous Localization and Mapping for Robot Task and Motion Planning' has been awarded support by TÜBİTAK :robot: